mtolk/one-liner/README.md

 Besides content the function has two parameters:

 *max-text-size* of type length.
 It has a default of 64pt.
-When fit-to-width is limited by the max-text-size you will see that not the entire width of space is used.
+When fit-to-width is limited by the max-text-size you will see that not the entire width of space will be used.

 *min-text-size* of type length.
 It has a default of 4pt.
 When fit-to-width is limited by the min-text-size you will see that the text will wrap, because the min-text-size is bigger than the size that would be required to prevent wrapping.